TziraGreen/AttendanceReporting_ByMalkaGreenwald/README.md

 - The table of the last 20 reports is automatically updated.
 - Select a month in the monthly input to display the total monthly working hours for a particular month of the year.

-It could look like this, for example:
+It should look like this for exampleת after you have entered several check-in and check-out times or after you have chosen to display total working hours for a particular month:

 ![image](https://github.com/user-attachments/assets/c8d8812c-9fff-43d5-9611-4e9c94562202)